 Through examinations, we routinely evaluate the operations and risk management practices of System institutions, and we share our conclusions and recommendations with System boards of directors.
 We determine whether FCS institutions have internal control systems and processes to manage their operations and loan portfolios, and whether direct-lender institutions maintain systems that allow them to properly assess the loans and risk exposures in their portfolios.
-With one exception, all institutions had adequate internal control programs or adequate corrective actions in place in FY 2020.
-In the case of the exception, the institution's corrective action plan did not adequately address a weakness.
-We have continued to follow up with the institution.
+All institutions had adequate internal control programs or adequate corrective actions in place in FY 2021.